struppigel/PortEx/README.md

 * Scan for PEiD userdb signatures
 * Scan for jar2exe or class2exe wrappers

-For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki/Getting-Started)
+For more information have a look at [PortEx Wiki](https://github.com/katjahahn/PortEx/wiki/Getting-Started) and the [Documentation](http://katjahahn.github.io/PortEx/javadocs/)

 ### Version information